CosmicHorrorDev/pubproxpy/README.md

 ## Documentation

 Getting proxies is handled by the `ProxyFetcher` class.
 There are several parameters you can pass on initialization to narrow down the proxies to a suitable type.
 From there you can just call `get_proxy` to receive a proxy in the form of `{ip-address}:{port-number}` or call `get_proxies(amount)` to receive a list of `amount` proxies.
-There is an internal blacklist to ensure that the same proxy ip and port combo will not be used more than once by any `ProxyFetcher`, unless `exclude_used` is `False`.
+There is an internal blacklist to ensure that the same proxy IP and port combo will not be used more than once by any `ProxyFetcher`, unless `exclude_used` is `False`.

 ### `ProxyFetcher` Parameters